-Never decide how much you feed your dog by how hungry your Golden Retriever is.
+Never decide how much you feed your dog based on how hungry your Golden Retriever is.
 Golden Retrievers are notoriously food oriented…more than any breed I have personally come across.
 They love food…I mean they LOVE food.
 Most Golden Retrievers will eat and eat and eat if allowed to and will become morbidly obese if permitted.
 Please remember this…unless your dog has a major health issue like a thyroid problem, if your dog is obese it is YOUR FAULT!
 You have the ability to limit your dog’s intake and you should take advantage of that opportunity daily.
 Goldens will almost always overeat if given the opportunity, so you cannot trust their appetite.
 I have had many emails from clients saying things like “You don’t understand…my dog is always hungry.”
 Most Goldens eat like they’ve never eaten a day in their life, rarely chew their food and beg for more.
 We even have had Golden Retrievers that eat so fast they vomit EVERY meal…and eat it again.
 For those dogs, we implement a couple of strategies, since eating and throwing up is not healthy.
 First, soak their food with water moments before feeding them.
 You don’t want the food to sit in water for long because the dry kibble actually is good for cleaning their teeth.
 This little technique of filling their bowl up with water forces them to slow down while eating .
 The second technique we use is feeding our dogs from a slow feed bowl.
-There are many on the market and the one we have used the most looks like THIS.
 There are many new ones coming out every year, so you can get creative.
 Just remember…do not feed your Golden Retriever based on their appetite!

 Every Golden Retriever Has a Different Metabolism